easonanalytica/company_name_matcher/README.md

 - **K-Means approximated matching**: Use vector search with either exact or approximate matching
 - **Easily expand index**: Easily add new companies to the existing index without rebuilding the index from scratch
-- **Working with embeddings**: Direct access to embeddings for further analysis
+- **Efficient batch processing**: Process multiple companies in parallel and with caching for faster matching

 ## 📚 Quick Start